danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-24-introducing-storekitplus.md

 let products = try await Product.products(for: productIds)
 ```

-However, if you need to do this in an abstract way, for instance if you need to mock the functionality in a unit test suite, extend the core functionality, etc., you can use the `StoreService` protocol, which has a `getProducts()` function:
+However, if you need to do this in an abstract way, e.g. to mock the functionality in a test, extend the core functionality, etc., StoreKitPlus's `StoreService` has a `getProducts()`:

 ```swift
 let productIds = ["com.your-app.productid"]
 let products = try await service.getProducts()
 ```

-The `StandardStoreService` implementation communicates directly with StoreKit and syncs the result to a provided, observable `StoreContext`.
+The `StandardStoreService` implementation communicates directly with StoreKit and syncs the result to an observable `StoreContext`.
 Read more on this context further down.